Cheriton School of Computer Science

 - 2016/2017 - Coach for UW-Madison teams.
 Our teams placed 1st, 5th, and 19th out of 225 teams in the Regional and received 56th place among 133 teams at the World Finals.

-In 2017 I was involved in preparing the problem set for the U.S. North Central Regional.
+In 2017 I was co-Chief Judge for the U.S. North Central Regional.
 Here are relevant files from that contest:

 In 2018 I was Chief Judge for the U.S. North Central Regional.
 Here are the files from that contest: